- Avinash Collis, The University of Texas at Austin

 - Alex Moehring, Massachusetts Institute of Technology

 - Alessandro Acquisti, Carnegie Mellon University

-This blog article is derived from the authors’ paper titled “Information Frictions and Heterogeneity in Valuations of Personal Data” (updated in September 2022), a project of the Economics of Digital Services initiative led by Penn’s Center for Technology, Innovation and Competition (CTIC) and The Warren Center for Network & Data Services.
+This blog article is derived from the authors’ paper titled “Information Frictions and Heterogeneity in Valuations of Personal Data” (updated in September 2022), a project of the Economics of Digital Services (EODS) research initiative led by Penn’s Center for Technology, Innovation & Competition (CTIC) and The Warren Center for Network & Data Services.
 CTIC and The Warren Center are grateful to the John S. and James L. Knight Foundation for its major support of the EODS initiative.

 Personal data create significant value for digital platforms as input facilitating algorithmic targeting or as general source of revenue.
 Due to concerns over the potentially unequal allocation of that value between data holders (the platforms) and data subjects (the users), proposals to share data-based revenues with consumers have emerged.
 California Governor Gavin Newsom has proposed data “dividends” to compensate the consumers who create the online footprints.
 Academics have argued that users’ online data should be viewed as “labor” and compensated accordingly.